Andriivskyi Descent: Monuments

 Andrew's Descent also has a number of monuments.
 One of them is the monument to Yaroslav the Wise, the Grand Prince of Novgorod and Kyiv, which depicts him holding a model of the Saint Sophia Cathedral.
 Another is the monument to Pronya Prokopovna and Svirid Golohvastov, which was unveiled in 1989, depicting two characters, Pronya Prokopovna and Svirid Golohvastov, from the play Chasing Two Rabbits, which was written by Mykhailo Starytskyi.
 Another main monument on the street is dedicated to the famous Ukrainian poet and artist Taras Shevchenko, located to the right of the monument to Yaroslav the Wise.
 The Shevchenko monument is the first monument to Shevchenko in Ukraine and was originally unveiled in Romny on 27 October 1918.

-Most recently, in 2007, a monument to Mikhail Bulgakov was opened on Andrew's Descent, the first dedicated to the writer in the former Soviet Union.
+Most recently, in 2007, a monument to Mikhail Bulgakov was opened on Saint Andrew's Descent, the first dedicated to the writer in the former Soviet Union.

 Legends

-During its long history, Andrew's Descent has a couple of legends surround it.
+During its long history, Saint Andrew's Descent has a couple of legends surround it.

-One legend states that when Andrew the Apostle visited the uninhabited mountains in the mid-stream of the Dnieper River (today's Andrew's Descent area), he put up a cross atop of the hill where the descent starts and prophesied a foundation of a great Christian city.
+One legend states that when Andrew the Apostle visited the uninhabited mountains in the mid-stream of the Dnieper River (today's Saint Andrew's Descent area), he put up a cross atop of the hill where the descent starts and prophesied a foundation of a great Christian city.
 Since that time, wooden churches sprang up around in the vicinity, completing his prophecy.

 According to another legend, there was once a sea where the Dnieper River now flows.
 When Saint Andrew came to Kyiv and erected a cross on the place where the Saint Andrew's Church now stands, the sea went away.
 The only part that remained of the sea is under the mountain on which Kyiv sits today.
 When the church was built there in the 18th century, a spring opened under the altar.
 The church has no bells, because, according to the legend, when the first bell strikes, the water can revive again and flood the left bank of Kyiv.